caseyg/awesome/TOPICS.md

 ## ai-tools

 *   [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
-Steel Browser is a batteries-included browser instance that lets you build automate the web without worrying about infrastructure.
+Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.

 ## browser-automation

 *   [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
-Steel Browser is a batteries-included browser instance that lets you build automate the web without worrying about infrastructure.
+Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.

 ## llm

 *   [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
-Steel Browser is a batteries-included browser instance that lets you build automate the web without worrying about infrastructure.
+Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.